data-integrations/wrangler/docs/directives/catalog-lookup.md

 * ICD-10-2017

 ## Usage Notes

-After the KEEP directive is applied, the column specified in the directive are preserved, but rest all are removed from the record.

-## Example

 Let's consider a simple example.
 Following is the record that contains one field ```code``` that needs to be looked up.